 How to Use Pest Control Products Safely Around Kids and Pets

 Controlling the rodent population has been a concern dating back to the 14th century, when a deadly rodent-borne disease known as bubonic plague (Black Death) killed millions of people across Europe and Asia.
 While many believe that the plague was eradicated centuries ago, it has never really gone away.
-According to The Daily Beast, the plague claimed at least 40 lives in Madagascar in 2014.
+According to The Centers for Disease Control, the plague claimed at least 40 lives in Madagascar in 2014.
 A few plague cases have even been reported in the United States in recent years.

 While bubonic plague cases are relatively rare, rats and mice can transmit a number of other diseases that could pose a health risk to you, your family and even your pets.
 The list includes ominous-sounding afflictions such as Wells syndrome, Lassa fever, Lymphocytic choriomeningitis, rat-bite fever, hantavirus, typhoid and pneumonic plague, to name a few.
 Depending on the affliction, symptoms can range from rashes, headaches and nausea to severe respiratory distress and renal failure — even death in some instances.